Home Schedule Grading Policy Academic Policy

 Computer Graphics (CG) techniques produce visual content (such as pictures, movies, animations, augmentation) from digital models (e.g., JPEG, OBJ, PLY).
 In short, CG studies the computational techniques to generate images by manipulating visual and geometric information.

-This course takes a top-down approach using WebGL to acquaint you with CG computational techniques, mathematical background, basic principles, and practices.
+This course takes a top-down approach using WebGPU to acquaint you with CG computational techniques, mathematical background, basic principles, and practices.
 It is a programming oriented course in which you are expected to actively engaging in class activities and work on programming assignments to master the basics of CG.
-Note that this course focuses on using WebGL to implement and learn computer graphics techniques.
+Note that this course focuses on using WebGPU to implement and learn computer graphics techniques.
 It does not use any game engine.
 If you are interested in learning a game engine such as Unreal, Unity 3D, and GoDot, this might NOT be the right course for you.
 In this course, you will learn how some game engine features work.
-You should be able to implement your own computer graphic technique after taking this class.
+You should be able to implement your own computer graphic technique or game engine after taking this course.

 In the first ten weeks, we will cover but limited to primitives, buffer objects, WebGPU Shading Language (WGSL), rasterization, model transformation, shading and lighting models, texture mapping, scene graph, and user interactions.
 Toward the end of the semester (the last four weeks), you will pick a track to specialize in a particular CG area and work on a final project to deepen and demonstrate the skills you have acquired.
 This semester we offer 1) Geometry Processing, 2) Animation, 3) Rendering, 4) Interactive Graphics, 5) Game Development, and 6) Visual Effects tracks.